 Tree Preservation Orders

 It is essential to establish whether your trees are protected by law e.g. covered by a Tree Preservation Order (TPO) or are in a Conservation Area.
-This can be done by contacting The Planning Help Desk is available during normal office hours (Mon-Fri 9am-5pm) on 01384 814120 and 01381 814136, or by asking your contractor to provide documentary proof that the tree(s) are not protected.
+This can be done by contacting Planning Services or by asking your contractor to provide documentary proof that the tree(s) are not protected.
 For further information on tree preservation.

 How to select an Arboricultural Contractor